Your instructor asked you to write two or three questions to discuss the next time your class meets. What do you do so you don’t embarrass yourself?

 Reuse a question from the book.

 If your book chapter ends with discussion questions, don’t copy them or rephrase them for your assignment.
-Your instructor wants to see that you put some effort into this assignment.
-They also want you to ask questions you are interested in, not what you think the author of the chapter is interested in.
+Your instructor wants you to ask questions you are interested in, not what you think the author of the chapter is interested in.

 Ask a question that will engage your class.